 One of the major advantages of queuing systems is that you can drill down into the data and understand trends at the individual customer and business-wide level.
 Powerful reporting modules should give you deep insight into top-level metrics like average bookings over a set timeframe, customer feedback, and deeper metrics into who your top customers are by frequency of appointment and basket size.

 More importantly, integrations can ensure that your records are updated across your customer relationship management platforms in real time.
-This means that staff notes can be recorded once and then populate in your organization’s CRM.
+This means that employee notes can be recorded once and then be populated in your organization’s CRM.

 Few things are as discouraging to customers as walking into a store or bank branch and seeing a line of people snaking out from the checkout area into the rest of the space.
 Today’s consumers are used to the convenience of doing almost anything they want online or through a mobile app.
 It’s all too easy to walk away from a long queue and find a way around it.

-Walkaways are a difficult metric to track, so it’s not always clear how much revenue you’re leaving on the table by not optimizing your in-store experience.
-But it’s clear that keeping customers in the store is a sure way to prevent lost sales due to frustrated customers.
+Walkaways are a difficult metric to track, so it’s not always clear how much revenue you’re leaving on the table by not optimizing your in-store or in-branch experience.
+But it’s clear that keeping customers in the store or branch is a sure way to prevent lost sales due to frustrated customers.

 Of course, operational efficiency is only half the battle.
 Improving the customer service in your physical locations must also drive tangible results in terms of increased basket size and customer satisfaction.